Solar Power Systems for Residential Homes and Buildings

 - If you have a space limitation the solar energy system will be designed to off-set as much of your annual energy usage as possible while working with the available space.

 - If you have a budget limitation the solar energy system can be designed to off-set as much of your annual energy usage as possible working within your budget.

 The larger your system, the more energy it can produce.
 Costs for solar systems can be approximated based on the size of your solar system.
 What does this mean?

 For a solar energy system rated at 10 kilowatts (about 30 panels), Wilderness Trace Solar may charge about $25,000.
 This cost includes any permitting, installations, and inspections necessary to get your solar power system up and keep it running smoothly.
 Wilderness Trace Solar, Inc. will take care of it all!
 (Note, again, that this is a simplified example, and your system will vary based on your individual site).

-Luckily, most residents are also eligible for 30% federal tax credit.
-This means that 30% of the initial cost of your solar power system (in this example, $7,500), would be returned to you in the form of a tax credit.
-So a 10 kilowatt solar power system with this tax credit would end up costing you only $17,500!
+Luckily, most residents are also eligible for 26% federal tax credit – extended through 2022.
+This means that 26% of the initial cost of your solar power system (in this example, $6,500), would reduce your federal tax liability by $6500.
+That value applied to the overall cost of a 10 kilowatt solar power system with this tax credit would end up costing you only $18,500!

 What Can Solar Do For Me As A Resident?

 As you have probably noticed, electric rates in Central Kentucky have been increasing by 3-4% annually.
 This seems like a small amount, but it adds up quickly!
 The silver lining of this situation is that as electric rates increase, the energy generated by you solar power system will be worth more.
 This can be observed in the graph below: